 Over the past forty years Outdoor Action has provided experiential learning and leadership development opportunities for Princeton students, staff and alumni.
 Over sixty percent of all current Princeton undergraduates have participated in some form of Outdoor Action activity.

-By virtue of its sheer size the Frosh Trip brings together the largest number of freshmen in one experience and allows for interactions and friendships to develop across the boundaries that often separate students on campus, enhancing the University’s diversity goals.
+By virtue of its sheer size the Frosh Trip brings together the largest number of first-year students in one experience and allows for interactions and friendships to develop across the boundaries that often separate students on campus, enhancing the University’s diversity goals.

 Leader Training Program